 Sore neck?
 It's pretty common.
-And most men get neck pain for the same reasons they suffer low back pain.
+And most men get neck painfor the same reasons they suffer low back pain.
 "In the vast majority of people, it's routine muscle strain and sprain," says Dr. Robert Shmerling, Senior Faculty Editor at Harvard Health Publishing and Corresponding Member of the Faculty of Medicine at Harvard Medical School.
 "The neck has to support that heavy bowling ball on top."